It's Not How Well the Dog Dances

 Meet Hugh

-I'm the Research Director for Red Hat, married to harpist and writer Kimberly Rowe, living in Boston.
+I'm a Senior Director of Engineering at Equinix, a data center and interconnection provider.
+I'm married to harpist and writer Kimberly Rowe, living in Camden, Maine.
 We lived in Brno, Czechia until pretty recently.
 Read More…

 Read About